 With SoFi, refinancing is fast, easy, and all online.
 We offer competitive fixed and variable rates.

-What is the minimum credit score for a refinance?
+What is the minimum credit score for student loan refinancing?

 Each lender has its own specific requirements, including the credit score needed to refinance.
-While most lenders look for applicants with a good score, which starts at 670, according to FICO, some lenders set a minimum credit score, which may be as low as 580.
+Most lenders look for applicants with a good score, which starts at 670, according to FICO.
+However, some lenders set a minimum credit score, which may be as low as 580.
 Check with different lenders to see what their requirements are.

 SoFi Student Loan Refinance